Collections

 | Required | Yes |

-Unique identifier used as the database table name, API endpoint (/api/[slug]), and internal reference.
-Must be lowercase and URL-friendly.
+Unique identifier used as the database table name (unless dbName is set), the API endpoint path (/api/[slug]), and the internal reference.
+Must be lowercase, URL-friendly, and not a reserved SQL keyword.

 fields